Please read before using this site

 If you are an existing customer and have consented to us emailing you, we will only contact you by electronic means (email) with information about goods and services similar to those which were the subject of a previous sale to you.

 If you are a new customer, we will contact you by electronic means only if you have consented to this.

 We may disclose your personal information to third parties:

 • In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 • If our business or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 • If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions of supply and other agreements; or to protect the rights, property, or safety of our business, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-• If you receive our e-newsletter and/or subscribed to our New Events and Offers updates by email in which case we will disclose your email address to our newsletter software provider MailChimp and any associated software providers such as Feedburner.
+• If you have consented to receive our e-newsletter and/or subscribed to our New Events and Offers updates by email in which case we will disclose your email address, name, birthday for annual offers, and any notes from our verbal or email conversation (such as who referred you to us, where you are based, or what types of events you are interested in) to our newsletter software provider MailChimp and their associated software providers.

-• To ask you for and store feedback and comments after attending a Who London event using our survey software provider SurveyMonkey and any associated software providers.
+• To ask you for and store feedback and comments after attending a Who London event using our survey software provider SurveyMonkey and their associated software providers.